mvaganov/CmdLineAsteroids/notes.md

 MrV/Geometry/Vec2.cs
 ```
 		public void Scale(Vec2 scale) { x *= scale.x; y *= scale.y; }
+		public Vec2 Scaled(Vec2 scale) => new Vec2(x * scale.x, y * scale.y);
 		public void InverseScale(Vec2 scale) { x /= scale.x; y /= scale.y; }
 ```

 `voice`
 in addition to Scale, we should be able to undo scaling.
+Also, we will want a version of Scale that returns a new scaled structure without modifying this structure's data.

 `scene`
 MrV/DrawBuffer_geometry.cs